Here's the BEST D&D 5e Travel Gameplay

 -

-New jobs are assigned the next time they travel.
+New jobs are assigned the next day/time they travel.

-This will help SPEED UP travel gameplay: no more waiting around as EVERY player rolls for everything!
+This will help SPEED UP gameplay: no more waiting around as EVERY player rolls for everything!

 It will also add TENSION.
 I suggest DMs not allow players to perform the same job every single time... meaning, eventually, they will be responsible for a job that does not match their high skills/ability scores.

-- Vanguard: Scouts ahead, looking for ambushes or signs of monsters.
+- Vanguard: Scouts ahead, looking for signs of enemies or monsters (offensive).

 - Navigator: Makes sure the party stays on course and doesn't get lost.